lihaotong100/lihaotong100/README.md

 ## Hello World 👋🏼, I'm Oliver 🐱‍💻

-###### Sun Yat-sen university Bachelor and Hong Kong Metropolitan University Master, a full-stack developer by day, and a reader by night.
+###### Sun Yat-sen university Bachelor, University of London Bachelor Hong Kong Metropolitan University Master, a full-stack developer by day, and a reader by night.

 ###### I' into learning new stuff.
 A big fan in coding and sharing.